English Council of State: Lord President of the Council of State

 The role of the President of the Council of State (usually addressed as "Lord President") was intended to simply preside over the Council of State.

-John Bradshaw, the first president, served in the office longer than any other person to do so (serving for two years and ten months total).
-The reason no other individual served in the position longer than Bradshaw was due to a resolution passed by the Parliament on 26 November 1651 stating that "That no Person of any Committee of Parliament, or of the Council of State, shall be in the Chair of that Committee, or Council, for any longer Time, at once, than one Month" (Commons Journal, 7:43–44).
+John Bradshaw, the first president, served in the office for two years and ten months total.
+After Bradshaw, the Parliament passed a resolution on 26 November 1651 stating that "That no Person of any Committee of Parliament, or of the Council of State, shall be in the Chair of that Committee, or Council, for any longer Time, at once, than one Month" (Commons Journal, 7:43–44).
+This rotating presidency lasted until December 1653, when Henry Lawrence was, by order of Cromwell, dated 16 December 1653, made permanent chairman, with the title "Lord President of the Council".
+He would thereafter serve longer than any other president, serving for five-and-a-half years, until the dissolution of the Council as the Protectorate was collapsing.
 Even during the Protectorate of Oliver and Richard Cromwell, the position of Lord President of the Council of State, known during this period as the Protector's Privy Council, remained in existence until the re-establishment of the monarchy in 1660.

-The following is a list of those who served as the Lord President of the Council of State.